 If you did not complete a contribution, indirect rollover, conversion or recharacterization during the tax year, we will not furnish Form 5498 to you.
 We will report the fair market value of your IRA as of year-end to the IRS, as required.
 The year-end fair market value is reported to you on your December statement.
 “No Form 5498 for fair market value (FMV) only” will be displayed on the Tax Forms screen of Online Access.

 Form 5498 is typically furnished in May.
-The IRS provides brokerage firms until May 31 to furnish Form 5498 to capture IRA contributions made byhe April 15 deadline.
+The IRS provides brokerage firms until May 31 to furnish Form 5498 to capture IRA contributions made by the April 15 deadline.

 Form 5498 is not needed to file your tax return.
 Yearly IRA contribution totals may be found in the Retirement Summary section of your client statement.
 When you receive Form 5498, retain a copy and consider providing a copy to your tax professional for their records as well.

-Unlike Traditional and Roth IRA contributions, SEP and SIMPLE IRA contributions are reported on Form 5498 according to the calendar year in which they were deposited, even if designated for the prior tax year.
-For example, any contribution made in 2022, whether designated for 2021 or 2022, will be reported on your Form 5498 for 2022, which will be furnished in May 2023.
+Unlike traditional and Roth IRA contributions, SEP and SIMPLE IRA contributions are reported on Form 5498 according to the calendar year in which they were deposited, even if designated for the prior tax year.
+For example, any contribution made in 2023, whether designated for 2022 or 2023, will be reported on your Form 5498 for 2023, which will be furnished in May 2024.

 Edward Jones is required to report the original contribution amount on Form 5498, even if all or part of it was later removed as an excess contribution or recharacterized.
 The removal or recharacterization is reported on Form 1099-R for the year it was removed.